Synod’s Final Document has Magisterial value

 The press briefing featured key Synod leaders, including the Prefect of the Dicastery for Communication, Paolo Ruffini, Cardinal Mario Grech, and Cardinal Jean-Claude Hollerich.

-The Final Document is currently only available in the original Italian.
-Other language versions will be available in the coming days.
+The Final Document is also available in the original Italian.

 Magisterial value